Venus Engine

 The Venus Engine is an image-processing engine for digital cameras.
-It is developed by Panasonic, and almost all of their Lumix cameras use a version of it.
+It was developed by the company Panasonic.
+Almost all of their Lumix cameras use a version of the Venus Engine.
 It is based on the Panasonic MN103/MN103S.

-Image processors operate in four steps: receive data from the CCD sensor, create the Y-color difference signal (image processing), perform JPEG compression, and save the image data.
+All image processors operate in four steps.
+Firstly, they receive data from the CCD sensor.
+Secondly, they create the Y-color difference signal (image processing).
+Thirdly, they perform JPEG compression.
+Finally, they save the image data.
 Panasonic claims that its VENUS II processing engine performs all of these simultaneously.